 The Hierarchical Preferential Attachment model (HPA) is a direct extension of SPA, and contains the latter as a special case.
 It is described in this Physical Review E paper.
-This repository does not contain a full implementation of the model (yet?), but provides useful analytical tools to play around with the mean-field equations.
+The repository does not contain a full implementation of the model, but provides useful analytical tools to play around with the mean-field equations.

 This repository contains a python implementation of the cascading detection meta-algorithm.
-It is a thin wrapper around other existing community detection algorithms.
-It keeps track of nodes’ identity through multiple passes of these algorithms, and produces extensive logs containing: time spent on each pass, edge list and clusters detected at each pass, etc. The wrapper currently handles CFinder (Palla et al.), link clustering (Ahn et al.) and GCE (Lee at al.), i.e. all the algorithms that are analyzed the article.
+It is a wrapper around other existing community detection algorithms.
+It keeps track of nodes’ identity through multiple passes of these algorithms and produces extensive logs containing: time spent on each pass, edge list, and the clusters detected at each pass.
+The wrapper currently handles CFinder (Palla et al.), link clustering (Ahn et al.) and GCE (Lee at al.).

 I sometimes write small and self-contained examples to teach myself new languages and features.
 I gather the most successful outcomes of these experiments on my github gist page.